 In September of 2018, ME implemented a micro-marketing campaign to promote VACC’s presence at the 2018 Association for Vascular Access (AVA) Scientific Meeting.
 Over 1,000 vascular clinicians attended the conference, 60% of whom had expertise in vascular access.
 The campaign promoted the VACC booth with on-site social media to drive traffic, increase engagement and generate new prospect lists to encourage new certifications.

 The four-part marketing campaign included the conceptualization of the VACC booth, on-site social media copy to drive traffic to the booth, which then encouraged attendees to attend VACC’s education session at AVA.
 There, attendees were directed to visit the VACC website, where they could provide their contact information to “unlock” a VACC study toolkit.
 ME developed this seven-page toolkit as a study guide/checklist and made it exclusively available by download for those at the AVA Scientific Meeting.

 VACC used the data collected from attendees and created a nurture list that received specific messaging throughout a two-month time frame.
 This messaging included copy that encouraged new prospects to sign up and study for the December exam.
 Thanks to this micro-campaign at AVA, VACC witnessed a 320% increase of website visitors strictly from social media and a 62% increase of new users from direct referrals to the website in the month of September 2018.

-Overall, the cross-digital campaign implemented in 2017 and the micro-campaign at AVA in 2018, ME brought VACC to a 5% increase in first-time test takers in 2017 and a 16% increase in first-timers in 2018.
+Overall, the cross-digital campaign implemented in 2017 and the micro-campaign at AVA in 2018, ME brought VACC to a 5% increase in first-time test takers in 2017 and a 16% increase in first-time testers in 2018.